xs

 Curitiba's BRT system did more than improve transportation—it reshaped the city's physical and social fabric.
 By prioritizing transit, the city avoided the pitfalls of car-centric development, such as sprawl and environmental degradation.
 Instead, it created a model where public transit and urban planning are intertwined.

-Moreover, the BRT system’s affordability and efficiency made it a lifeline for low-income residents.
+Moreover, the BRT system's affordability and efficiency made it a lifeline for low-income residents.
 By providing reliable access to jobs, education, and services, the system reduced economic disparities and fostered social inclusion.
+The BRT has generated 110,000 direct and indirect jobs, while 85% of jobs are within 45-minute travel time for residents.
 As The Importance of Accessibility in Public Transportation: Making Transit Inclusive for All explains, accessibility is a cornerstone of equitable urban development—a principle Curitiba has embodied for decades.

 Lessons for Other Cities: Curitiba's Legacy and Global Impact

-Curitiba’s success has inspired cities across the globe to rethink their transportation strategies.
-From Bogotá’s TransMilenio to Los Angeles’s Metro system, the lessons from Curitiba’s BRT are evident.
-But what exactly can other cities learn from this Brazilian model?
+Curitiba's success has inspired cities across the globe to rethink their transportation strategies.
+From Bogotá's TransMilenio to Los Angeles's Metro system, the lessons from Curitiba's BRT are evident.
+The system is now replicated in over 200 cities worldwide, making Curitiba a seminal case study in BRT implementation, as recognized by ITDP and C40 Cities.

-Curitiba’s urban design is a testament to the power of transit-oriented development (TOD).
+Curitiba's urban design is a testament to the power of transit-oriented development (TOD).
 By aligning housing, employment, and services with transit corridors, cities can reduce car dependency and create more livable environments.
-As Creating Equitable Transit-Oriented Development: Lessons from Seattle’s Light Rail Expansion explores, TOD is a key strategy for fostering inclusive growth.
+As Creating Equitable Transit-Oriented Development: Lessons from Seattle's Light Rail Expansion explores, TOD is a key strategy for fostering inclusive growth, and as discussed in Public Transportation and Land Use: The Relationship Between Transit and Urban Development, this integration can transform urban landscapes.

-While Curitiba’s BRT was conceived in the 1970s, modern cities can enhance its principles with technology.
+While Curitiba's BRT was conceived in the 1970s, modern cities can enhance its principles with technology.
 Real-time tracking, mobile ticketing, and data-driven route optimization can make transit systems even more efficient.
-Tools like SimpleTransit exemplify how technology can empower users to navigate complex networks with ease.
+As AI-Powered Personalized Journey Planning for Commuters explores, technology continues to improve rider experience.

 The Role of Public Transit in Shaping Urban Identity